 . . . he who has entered His (Christ's) rest has himself also ceased from his works as God did from His.

 to sit and be still,

 Be still, and know that I am God.

 to abstain from journeying (trying to get ahead),

 . . . the battle is not yours, but God’s

 end to striving

-The slower brain waves occur when we slow down and allow ourselves to think and meditate and are able to thoughtfully listen.
-This is where we can hear God's voice.
-This is where we see things we didn't see before.
+The slower brain waves occur when we slow down and allow ourselves to think and meditate and can listen thoughtfully.
+This cycle is where we can hear God's voice and see things in a way that we didn't see before.

 The meditative process gives us that opportunity to really "sink our teeth" into the purposes, powers, and principles of the creator of the universe.